rangle/ngCourse2/handout/immutable/immutable-js/nested-objects/README.md

 */
 ```

-So let's say you want to modify `movie.mpaa.rating`, you might think of doing something like this: `movie = movie.get('mpaa').set('rating', 'PG')`.
-However, `set` will always return the calling Map instance which in this case returns the Map bound to the `mpaa` key rather than the movie you wanted.
-We need to use the `setIn` method to update nested properties.
+So let's say you want to modify `movie.mpaa.rating`.
+You might think of doing something like this: `movie = movie.get('mpaa').set('rating', 'PG')`.
+However, `set` will always return the calling Map instance, which in this case returns the Map bound to the `mpaa` key rather than the movie you wanted.
+We must use the `setIn` method to update nested properties.

 ```typescript
 let movie = Immutable.fromJS({